Oascent1/seccrypt/README.md

 <p align="center">
 Secure Crypt my encryption tool that encrypts and decrypts files directly in your browser.
 No files leave your computer.
-Visit [my github site](https://oascent1.github.io/seccrypt/) to see how to use it, and you can download it directly from there, or here.</p>
+Visit (https://oascent1.github.io/seccrypt/) to see how to use it, and you can download it directly from there, or here.</p>

 <p alight="center">The whitepaper for Secure Crypt is also available.</p>